SpaceHubCompany/FlapMail/docs/GETTING_STARTED.md

 1. Open the FlapMail platform.
 2. Click **Sign up**.
-3. Enter your email address and password.
+3. Enter your email address, and click send Token.
-4. Confirm your account if the platform asks for email verification.
+4. Enter the token you received on e-mail
-5. Log in.
+5. Click Enter to Log in.

 ## 2. Open the dashboard